forza-painter/forza-painter/README.md

 ## Using `forza-painter` to generate your `.json` geometry:
 - Just drag one or multiple images onto `forza-painter.exe` and it will start
-- It will generate a `.json` file with the same name and the same folder as the image(s) you dragged in. (most profiles will also save one every 500 shapes separately)
+- It will generate a `.json` file in a folder with the same name and in same folder as the image(s) you dragged in. (most profiles will also save one every 500 shapes separately)
+    - e.g. `C:\My Pics\happy.jpg` → `C:\My Pics\happy\happy.json`
 - You can close the window at any time when you are happy or if the shapes are complete.
 - If more than one image is dragged in, it will queue them, completing them one by one.
 - **Advanced Users:** Consider tweaking the profiles in the `settings` folder and share them with other users.
 See #faq on the Discord for more info.

+## Importing your generated `.json` geometry files:
+- Open Forza and load your template with the correct shape count
+- Ungroup it
+- Drag the `.json` file onto `forza-painter.exe`

+## Importing hand made vinyls (shared by the community)
+- Join the Discord
+- Download a cool vinyl json (hand made in most cases by our community)
+- Follow the steps above for importing like normal!
+- Thank the awesome people in the Discord making these and sharing them!
+    - Make your own and dump them with `_dump_vinyl_group_by_running_this.bat` ;)

 # Acknowledgements
 - geometrize-lib - Sam Twidale (https://samcodes.co.uk/)